Doping of large-pore crown graphene nanomesh: Results and Discussion

-The difference in the binding energy of the Li atoms in the three above cases can be understood as follows: In the Li@O--GNM$9$ case, the cost to ionize the Li atom and to charge the O--GNM$9$ is compensated by the electrostatic energy gain, leading to a binding energy of $1.29$ eV.
+The difference in the binding energies of the Li atoms in the three above cases can be understood as follows: In the Li@O--GNM$9$ case, the cost to ionize the Li atom and to charge the O--GNM$9$ is compensated by the electrostatic energy gain, leading to a binding energy of $1.29$ eV.
 The $2$Li@O--GNM$9$ system can be thought of starting from a Li$_2$ molecule (dimer) placed in the center of the pore.
-The pore separates the Li$_2$ to a distance of $5.28$ \r{A}, twice its dimer equilibrium distance of $2.74\mathrm{A}$, and ionizes the two atoms.
+The pore separates the Li$_2$ to a distance of $5.28$ \r{A}, twice its dimer equilibrium distance of $2.74$ \r{A}, and ionizes the two atoms.
 The energy cost thus includes the breaking of the Li$_2$ dimer as well as the electrostatic repulsion between the resulting Li$^+$-- Li$^+$ structure.
 This decreases the binding energy of the 2Li@O--GNM9 to $0.79$ eV.
 The case of Li$_3$ follows a similar logic, but since the final configuration in the pore has an average Li-Li distance of $3.26$ \r{A}, i.e. nearly the equilibrium distance of the trimer ($2.82$ \r{A}), very little of the electrostatic gain has to be paid towards the trimer deformation.
-The lowest state of the Li$_3$ cluster lies below the Fermi level of the system, i.e the cluster is singly ionized (Li$_3^+$).
-Its positive charge is delocalized over the cluster, causing a stronger electrostatic interaction with the pore oxygen atoms compared to that between the Li$^+$ and its two neighboring oxygen atoms in the Li@O--GNM$9$ case, thus leading to a higher binding energy of $1.91$ eV for the 3Li@O--GNM9 system.
+The positive charge of the singly ionized Li$_3^+$ is delocalized over the cluster, causing a stronger electrostatic interaction with the pore oxygen atoms compared to that between the Li$^+$ and its two neighboring oxygen atoms in the Li@O--GNM$9$ case, thus leading to a higher binding energy of $1.91$ eV for the 3Li@O--GNM9 system.